amora197/pbgl-read-the-docs/README.rst

    # -- General configuration ---------------------------------------------------

+   # install the needed theme with:
+   import sphinx_rtd_theme

    # Add any Sphinx extension module names here, as strings.
 They can be
    # extensions coming with Sphinx (named 'sphinx.ext.*') or your custom
    # ones.